test1477/vdewsvw/README.md

 def clean_version(version):
     """
-    Cleans the version string by removing any prefixes like '^', '~', etc.
+    Cleans the version string by removing any prefixes and handling version ranges.

     Args:
         version (str): The version string to clean.